BigBinnie/Benchmarking-LLM-based-Machine-Translation-on-Cultural-Awareness/README.md

 # Benchmarking Machine Translation with Cultural Awareness

 This repository contains data and code for the paper [Benchmarking Machine Translation with Cultural Awareness](https://arxiv.org/abs/2305.14328).
+If you have any questions, please reach out to the authors at binwei.yao@wisc.edu.

 ## Overview
-How to Evaluate MT Systems’ **Cultural Awareness**?
+*How to Evaluate MT Systems’ **Cultural Awareness**?*

 To address this challenge, we propose